archan937/stack_tracy/README.md

 * `:only => "Foo* Kernel"` records `Foo`, `Foo::Bar`, `Foo::CandyBar` and `Kernel`
 * `:exclude => :core` records everything except for Ruby core classes and modules (see [stack_tracy.rb](https://github.com/archan937/stack_tracy/blob/master/lib/stack_tracy.rb#L16) for more details)

-### Add trace messages
+### Adding trace messages

 Sometimes you want to add marks to the stack tree in order to recognize certain events.
-You can do this by adding trace messages by using the `String#tracy` method:
+You can do this by adding trace messages with the `String#tracy` method:

     [1] pry(main)> stack_tracy(:print) do
     [1] pry(main)*   "Putting string".tracy